 Advice to trim the app coding budget:

-Cross-platform development frameworks like Xamarin or PhoneGap can save up to thirty percent of the budget.
+Cross-platform development frameworks like Xamarin or Ionic can save up to thirty percent of the budget.
 The app must be simple for you to take advantage of these app development frameworks.

 Select your team or developer with care.
 For example, if you switch to an agency after working with a freelancer, remember that this will be a fresh start.

-Choose a development team that offers an agile approach with weekly deliveries.
+Choose a development team that offers an agile app development approach with weekly deliveries.

 - Use off-the-shelf mobile SDKs for some standard functionality, for instance: